fili5rovic/Einstein-Riddle/README.md

 ## Description
 Einstein's Riddle involves solving a puzzle by assigning attributes to different categories using a specific set of rules.
 The solution to the puzzle is obtained through the implementation of various functions and algorithms.

-> This project was developed as a university assignment for Algorithms and Data Structures.
+> This project was developed as the second university assignment for "Algorithms and Data Structures", University of Belgrade School of Electrical Engineering, majoring Software Engineering.
 Please refer to the [instructions.pdf](instructions.pdf) file provided for detailed instructions regarding the assignment.
 >
 >I really enjoyed working on this project because it gave me a chance to explore different ways of navigating through trees using code.
 My assignment was all about implementing the pre-order tree traversal, and it turned out to be a great learning experience that helped me grasp this important concept in a practical way.